 Points and Miles Primer

 What are they?
+Why use them?

 Second thing: each hotel chain, airline, and credit card company have their own earning structures.